trustnote-org/document/TR-2018-01/TrustNote-TR-2018-01.md

 <h1 id="Disclaimer">Disclaimer</h1>

-TrustNote Intitute of Technology and Reseach & Development section hereby declear that, this package is under MIT opensource software license and this software is distributed without any warranty.
-TrustNote Institue of Technology declears that we are <b>NOT</b> responsible for direct, indirect, incidental or consequential damages resulting from any defect, error or failure to perform.
+TrustNote Institute of Technology and Research & Development section hereby declare that, this package is under MIT open source software license and this software is distributed without any warranty.
+TrustNote Institute of Technology declares that we are <b>NOT</b> responsible for direct, indirect, incidental or consequential damages resulting from any defect, error or failure to perform.
 This package is <b>experimental and a work-in-progress</b>, use at your own risk.
 TrustNote R&D team can update (add/remove packages) any time without informing the users.

+**Contact Us**

+Business Enquires: foundation@trustnote.org
+Technical Support: community@trustnote.org

+**Copyright**

+This document is a property of TrustNote Institute of Technology and all rights reserved by TrustNote Institute of Technology.

 ----------

-<h1 id="Howwe">How do we select the best among the nomeniees?</h1>
+<h1 id="Howwe">How do we select the best among the nominees?</h1>

 Selecting an efficient algorithm which also would be robust and secure while it can be performed very fast for many times per second on variety of devices is a very important and difficult process.
 Any failure or security hole will result in an irreparable damage. <b>TrustNote Institute of Technology - R&D section</b> criteria for selecting its project's cryptographic algorithms are:

 - <b>High security level and Robustness</b>
 - <b>Better performance</b>
-- <b>Most compatible one with varaity of devices</b>
+- <b>Most compatible one with variety of devices</b>

 So, any algorithm fits the best into these three criteria will be selected by us.
 But it's not the end, after selecting the best available algorithm, our experts in TrustNote will perform several challenging tests to verify its trustworthy.